dannyhope/uxbrighton/2016-sponsors.md

 <p>We’ve been graced by world-class speakers including Rory Sutherland, Susan Weinschenk, Karl Fast and Robin Dunbar. </p>

 <h2>Previous Sponsors</h2>
 <p>Many firms have recognised the value and quality of our events.
-We’re proud to have been supported previously by organisations including:</p>
+We’re proud to have been supported by organisations including:</p>
 <p><img src="/assets/conference-2016/previous-sponsors.png" style="width: 80%"></p>

 <h2>Who will be there?</h2>